deep-research/train-schedules/README.md

 ### Installing

-1. Run the `index.html` file in a browser.
+1. Run the `index.html` file to see the website.

-## Deployment

-* The website can be deployed through Github Pages.
-* Create a new database in Firebase and change the `app.js` to connect to it.
+2. Create a new database in Firebase and change information the `app.js` to connect to it.
+3. The website can be deployed through Github Pages.

 ## Built With